-- Watch authentic media.
 Watching movies, TV and other entertainment is useful for extensive listening.
 If you have trouble finding authentic media in your target language, YouTube is a treasure trove of material for virtually any language you might want to learn.
 You’re only limited by your search terms.
 You can find Russian movies for kids, romantic Italian movies or virtually anything else you can think of.
-Like with audiobooks, it’s important to select media that’s at an appropriate level for you, which is something that FluentU can also help with, as all videos are sorted by level and accessible to all subscribers.
+Like with audiobooks, it’s important to select media that’s at an appropriate level for you.

 Media that’s intended for children works well for beginners, but you might also try action-packed entertainment that leans less heavily on dialogue.
 Intermediate students can try comedies, which usually offer more dialogue but don’t have overly intense or complex plots.
 Advanced students can try serious, vocabulary-intensive dramas to hone their extensive listening skills.

 Why You Need Both Intensive and Extensive Listening Practice

 Intensive and extensive listening focus on very different skills.
 While intensive listening builds general, foundational skills, extensive listening focuses on training you to apply these skills to a real-world context.